pramodkumar96/freshers-vjit-assignment-2017/JCafe/README.txt

 5.Adding required taxes and Dilivery charges for Final amount.

-6.Allowing users for using Discount Coupon.
+6.Allowing the use Discount Coupon.

-7.Finally taking the Feedback of users.
+7.Finally taking the Feedback from the users.

 HOW TO RUN: